chibisnorlax/acnhbeginners/walkthrough/day 5-7.md

 ## Upgrading the Resident Services

 The Resident Services is the tent that you go to talk to Tom Nook at the moment!
-To activate the upgrade you need to have built the Nooks Cranny and have 8 villagers!
-See [above](https://chibisnorlax.github.io/acnhbeginners/walkthrough/day%205-7/#more-villagers) for more villagers and [Day 4](https://chibisnorlax.github.io/acnhbeginners/walkthrough/day%204/) for more guidance on the Nooks Cranny.
+To activate the upgrade you need to have built the Nook's Cranny and have 8 villagers!
+See [above](https://chibisnorlax.github.io/acnhbeginners/walkthrough/day%205-7/#more-villagers) for more villagers and [Day 4](https://chibisnorlax.github.io/acnhbeginners/walkthrough/day%204/) for more guidance on the Nook's Cranny.
 After this Tom Nook will announce that the Resident Services is closed for upgrading!
 The next day the construction will be complete!

 ## Isabelle